What is a Waiting Period for Dental Insurance?

 Waiting Periods for Specific Dental Procedures

-Dental Procedures are often classified into three classes: Preventative, Basic, and Major:
+Dental procedures are often classified into three classes: Preventative, Basic, and Major.
+The waiting period within a certain dental plan can differ within these categories.

 The waiting period between these classifications of services will often differ depending on your dental insurance plan.
 Before going in to see your dentist, consult your dental insurance carrier to ensure the procedure you are receiving will be covered at that time.